 DeLand’s historic county courthouse

-This charming college town, home to Stetson University, sits amidst old oaks, historic homes (including the Stetson Mansion) and a quaint downtown offering a relaxing, younger vibe.
-The southern quaintness resonates throughout DeLand with its assortment of museums, art galleries and historic murals found throughout the downtown.
+This charming college town, home to Stetson University, sits amidst old oaks, historic homes (including the Stetson Mansion), and a quaint downtown offering a relaxing, younger vibe.
+The southern quaintness resonates throughout DeLand with its assortment of museums, art galleries, and historic murals found throughout the downtown.
 Be sure to walk Woodland Boulevard and the Artisan Alley with its eclectic shops and the popular Persimmon Hollow Brewery.
-During your tour, include the historic Volusia County Courthouse to see its signature copper dome and Florida art collection.
-For lunch head to the classic Cooks Restaurant for an old-time buffet style menu, salad bar and fresh seasonal vegetables and known for its amazing homemade desserts.
+During your tour, including the historic Volusia County Courthouse to see its signature copper dome and Florida art collection.
+For lunch head to the classic Cooks Restaurant for an old-time buffet-style menu, salad bar, and fresh seasonal vegetables and known for its amazing homemade desserts.

 Discover Florida Cracker history at the Barberville Pioneer Settlement

 Step back in time and discover Florida Cracker history at the Barberville Pioneer Settlement, illustrating rural life during the late 19th and early 20th centuries.
 Open to the public, it is one of the largest authentic historic villages in the state, inviting visitors to experience and explore a collection of historic buildings that provide a glimpse of Florida’s past.
 The 1919 Barberville Central High School, the 1926 bridge house, 1875 log cabin, with sugar cane grinder and boiler, the 1890 Midway Methodist Church, 1885 post office, 1879 blacksmith shop, a railroad depot and caboose, a post and beam barn, 1924 turpentine still, 1900 commissary and general store all set the stage for this extensive exhibit of Florida’s historic past.